-Mini Volley FALL Session 2022 starts on Sunday, AUGUST 28th!
+Mini Volley WINTER Session 2023 starts on Sunday, JANUARY 8th!

 The GULFSIDE MINI VOLLEY PROGRAM offers Boys and Girls 7 to 12 Yrs. old, age-appropriate VOLLEYBALL skill development to encourage player success, focusing on a solid technical base that will allow players to have FUN, as we prepare them for competitive volleyball!
 Mini Volley participants are expected to be the next Gulfside's high performance players.

 - Session: Sundays, January 8th to March 26th, 2023 (**No practice on January 15 & February 19).

 - Location: Seacrest Country Day School - Upper Gym

 Current (2022-2023) Seacrest Country Day School Students receive a 10% discount on Camp/Clinics Fees!
 Please use promo code STU2023MV during registration.
 ONLINE REGISTRATION is required.
 Spaces are limited.
 Register today!

 MINI VOLLEY: 7-9 Yrs.
 Old: training sessions for this group are designed to introduce the sport of volleyball.
 For Boys or Girls with little or no experience in the sport.
 This program is the perfect beginning volleyball experience!